civican/legisinfo/44-1/bills/C-45/bill_text.md

 collect data, publish statistical information and conduct research and analysis on matters related to the purposes set out in the other paragraphs of this section.

-> **Explanatory Note**:
-> Relevant portion of section 29:
-> *Existing Text*:
-> > The purposes of the Commission are to
-> > ensure the integrity of the system of First Nations real property taxation and promote a common approach to First Nations real property taxation nationwide, having regard to variations in provincial real property taxation systems;
-> > ensure that the real property taxation systems of First Nations reconcile the interests of taxpayers with the responsibilities of chiefs and councils to govern the affairs of First Nations;
-> > prevent, or provide for the timely resolution of, disputes in relation to the application of local revenue laws;
-> > assist First Nations in the exercise of their jurisdiction over real property taxation on reserve lands and build capacity in First Nations to administer their taxation systems;
-> > develop training programs for First Nation real property tax administrators;
-> > assist First Nations to achieve sustainable economic development through the generation of stable local revenues;
-> > promote a transparent First Nations real property taxation regime that provides certainty to taxpayers;
-> > promote understanding of the real property taxation systems of First Nations; and
-> > provide advice to the Minister regarding future development of the framework within which local revenue laws are made.

 ### Section 14

   **(1)** The portion of subsection 32(1) of the Act before paragraph (a) is replaced by the following:

 ### Section 32

-      **(1)** The Commission shall not approve a law made under paragraph 5(1)(d) **with respect to a loan referred to in paragraph 74(a)** unless
+      **(1)** The Commission shall not approve a law made under paragraph 5(1)(d) with respect to a loan referred to in paragraph 74(a) unless

   **(2)** Paragraph 32(1)(b) of the Act is replaced by the following:

-    the First Nation has **sufficient** unutilized borrowing capacity **in respect of that loan**.
+    the First Nation has sufficient unutilized borrowing capacity in respect of that loan.

   **(3)** The portion of subsection 32(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** On approving a law made by a First Nation under paragraph 5(1)(d) **with respect to a loan referred to in paragraph 74(a)**, the Commission shall provide the First Nations Finance Authority with
+    **(2)** On approving a law made by a First Nation under paragraph 5(1)(d) with respect to a loan referred to in paragraph 74(a), the Commission shall provide the First Nations Finance Authority with

   **(4)** Subsection 32(3) of the Act is replaced by the following: